vss-devel/zimmer/README.md

 will pack the content of the `en.wikivoyage.org` into the `en.wikivoyage.org.zim`. zimmer.js with `--optimg` option will recompress the images in the dump to save some space.

 **Notes**:
-* wikizimmer.js requires a public access to the wiki's API interface.
+* wikizimmer.js requires a public access both the normal web interface and to the wiki's API interface.
 * To dump a HTTPS server with a self-signed certificate you need to set an environment variable: `NODE_TLS_REJECT_UNAUTHORIZED=0`
 * The most options of the zimmer.js are optional as it fetches the relevant metadata from the dump created by wikizimmer.js.
 Perhaps only `--optimg` option is rather important if you want to save some space.